syllistudio/line-messaging/README.md

 ## Usage

-Mechanism to work with LINE bot is communication between the server of your bot application and the LINE Platform.
-When a user sends your bot a message, a webhook is triggered and the LINE Platform sends a request to your webhook URL.
-Your server then sends a request to the LINE Platform to respond to the user.
+Mechanism to work with LINE bot is a communication between the server of your bot application and the LINE Platform.
+When a user sends your bot a message, LINE Messaging API will send a request to your webhook URL.
+The webhook created with this package will provide methods to handle those events sent from LINE Messaging API.
+To response to those events or communicate with your contacts, this package provide methods that let the server sends a request to the LINE Platform to respond to the user.
 Requests are sent over HTTPS in JSON format.

 ### Create Webhook URL

-You can create it easy in your routing.
-In the routes file of your app you must pass that route to `Route::post('/webhook', 'LineBotController@handleWebhook')` After you need to set your webhook URL in your LINE console.
-Then use our trait `LineWebhookReceiver` into your controller.
+You can create it easily in your routing.
+You will first need to create Controller and use our trait `LineWekhookReceiver`.
+After that, in the route file of your app, you must create a route to the created Controller `Route::post('/webhook', 'YourControllerName@handleWebhook')`.
+This will give you the webhook URL and you will need to set this webhook URL in your LINE console to integrate your app with LINE messaging API.

 ```php
 <?php